UniMath/agda-unimath/src/foundation/universal-property-cartesian-morphisms-arrows.lagda.md

 pullback property of `β`.
 The rest is a reiteration of the 3-for-2 property of cartesian morphisms. ∎

-We begin by constructing the commuting triangle of morphisms of arrows:
+We construct the commuting triangle of morphisms of arrows:

 ```agda
 module _